cityofaustin/atd-knack-services/README.md

 Use `metadata_to_postgrest.py` to load an application's metadata to Postgres.
 Metadata will be proessed for the app ID provided in the `KNACK_APP_ID` environmental variable.

+To avoid repeated API calls, Knack app metadata is stored alongside records in the Postgres database.
+This means that schema changes in your Knack app need to be kept in sync with Postgres in order to ensure that records published to downstream systems reflect these changes.
+As such, you should update the Knack metadata stored in Postgres whenever you make a schema change to a container.
+After updating the metadata, you should also run a full replacement of the Knack record data from Knack to Postgres, and from Postgres to any downstream recipients.
+See also [Dealing with Schema Changes](#dealing-with-schema-changes).

 ```shell
 $ python metadata_to_postgrest.py
 ```